The best software product ever invented will fail to be successful if it is released with bugs.

 Our quality assurance methodologies and storied history make us the perfect functionality testing partner.

-- The purpose of functionality testing of software is to reveal issues concerning the product’s functionality and conformance to stated/documented behavior.
+- The purpose of functional testing of software is to reveal issues concerning the product’s functionality and conformance to stated/documented behavior.

 The first step in evaluating a product’s functionality is to become familiar with the product itself and with the product’s desired behavior.
 Ideally, this process is aided by documentation such as the product’s functional specifications and/or user manual.
 Even without such documentation, expected behavior can often be adequately modeled based on industry standards and tester intuition.